rheedwahn/api-boiler-plate/README.md

 ## Api Endpoints

 To download the postman collection, please click on this [link](https://www.getpostman.com/collections/eb18b48ebbd906a5a900).
-The endpoints has the following folder structure
+The base URL is prefixed with *v1* and the endpoints has the following folder structure

 - Auth
   - Login Request